-Sonoma Weekend: How To Take Kids To Wine Country
+How To Take Kids To Sonoma Wine Country

 Visiting Sonoma?
 Try this story on San Francisco playgrounds, too.

 Californians take Sonoma Valley’s wine country for granted for romantic sojourns and girlfriend getaways.
-But it’s also one of my favorite destinations with my 2-year-old son.
-It’s one of those places where it’s possible to find activities that keep parents and kids happy at the same time, making it a surprisingly rich destination for a family weekend away.
+But it’s also one of my favorite family destinations.
+It’s one of those places where it’s possible to find activities that keep parents and kids happy at the same time, making it a surprisingly rich destination for a weekend away with a child.

 Where to Stay in Sonoma